 - The art of storytelling and narration

-- Evening: participants attend Radical Reels film screening
+- Evening: participants attend Radical Reels film screenings

-- Evening: participants attend The Snow Show film screening
+- Evening: participants attend The Snow Show film screenings

 - Shoot day.
 Get out there and get your film in the 'can'.